wei2912/wei2912.github.io/index.md

 ### Regularisation & Redundancy: Examining Generalisation in Deep Learning

-(WIP) A brief look into recent research on generalisation in deep learning, which runs contrary to classical learning theory and common intuition.
+(WIP) A brief look into recent research on generalisation in deep learning, which runs contrary to common intuition.
 Rather than explain existing theories of generalisation, which at present are still very diverse and complex, this seeks to examine recent findings and the implications they have for the field.

 ### [Why AES is Secure](/posts/crypto/why-aes-is-secure.html)